-- 1 In Color Profiler Suite, start Printer Profiler and click Measure Profiling Patches. - 2 Click the patch ID in the list.
+- 1 In Color Profiler Suite, start Printer Profiler and click Measure Profiling Patches. - 2 Click Select an it8 file. - 3 Select the unmeasured it8 and click Open.

 Create a new patch ID if no ID exists for your patch pages